GinFuyou/Timberborn-GinFuyou/LinuxBepInEx/README.md

+# OUTDATED [10.10.2024]
+With coming of Update 6 on 10.10.2024 game introduces built-in modding support.
+All platforms including unofficial Linux via wine\proton now should run mods without any additional steps.
+So this guide mostly has meaning as a legacy option.
+(Though might be useful for other games as some were used compiling the guide as well)

+Note that new system doesn't rely on BepinEx so mod installation process is different.

+Guide is going to stay at least on https://github.com/GinFuyou/Timberborn-GinFuyou/tree/main/LinuxBepInEx

+In case if some other instructions would be valuable for modding on Linux they might be prepended to the guide in future.
+You can suggest them in github issues or Mod.io comments.

+*You may use any information in this guide to build your own without any prior approval.
+Crediting is optional.*

 # Introduction
 **This is a guide for installing and using mods on Linux systems via Proton for ![Timberborn logo](https://raw.githubusercontent.com/GinFuyou/Timberborn-GinFuyou/main/LinuxBepInEx/illustrations/Timberborn20x.webp "Timberborn") [Timberborn](https://store.steampowered.com/app/1062090/Timberborn/ "Game Steam store page")**